Quotes about Gillette, Wyoming

 The Gillette News

-Gillette, Wyoming, is a very rough country in more ways than one, and it was up to us to fly at ten o'clock, wind or no wind, as per advertisement. (ref)
+Gillette, Wyoming, is a very rough country in more ways than one, and it was up to us to fly at ten o’clock, wind or no wind, as per advertisement. †

 E. L. Mathewson

 Trivia books will tell you that flight in Gillette was the first in Wyoming and it happened on July 4, 1911.
-In a testimonial about a motor Mathewson reveals there was a test flight on July 2nd.
+In a testimonial about a motor Mathewson reveals more about the flight in this letter.
 He believed pilot George Thompson would have surely crashed if not for the new motor.
-This unknowingly foreshadowed Thompson's death in a plane crash just a year later.
+This unknowingly foreshadowed Thompson’s death in a plane crash just a year later.

 Anson Roger Graves